Climate of North Carolina: Snow

 Another significant snowfall hit the Raleigh area in January 2000 when more than 20 in of snow fell.
 There was also a heavy snowfall totaling 18 in that hit the Wilmington area on December 22–23, 1989.
-This storm affected only the Southeastern US coast, as far south as Savannah, GA, with little to no snow measured west of I-95.
+This storm affected only the Southeastern US coast, as far south as Savannah, Georgia, with little to no snow measured west of I-95.
 Most big snows that impact areas east of the mountains come from extratropical cyclones which approach from the south across Georgia and South Carolina and move off the coast of North or South Carolina.
 These storms typically throw Gulf or Atlantic moisture over cold Arctic air at ground level, usually propelled southward from Arctic high pressure over the Northeastern or New England states.
-If the storms track sufficiently far to the east, snow will be limited to the eastern part of the state (as with the December 22–23, 1989 storm, and the January 4, 2018 storm that dropped 4 inches at Cape Hatteras, but virtually no snow in inland North Carolina locations).
-If the cyclones travel close to the coast, warm air will get pulled into eastern North Carolina due to increasing flow off the milder Atlantic Ocean, bringing a rain/snow line well inland with heavy snow restricted to the Piedmont, foothills and mountains, as with the January 22, 1987 storm that dropped 6 inches at Charlotte.
+If the storms track sufficiently far to the east, snow will be limited to the eastern part of the state (as with the December 22–23, 1989, storm, and the January 4, 2018, storm that dropped 4 inches at Cape Hatteras, but virtually no snow in inland North Carolina locations).
+If the cyclones travel close to the coast, warm air will get pulled into eastern North Carolina due to increasing flow off the milder Atlantic Ocean, bringing a rain/snow line well inland with heavy snow restricted to the Piedmont, foothills and mountains, as with the January 22, 1987, storm that dropped 6 inches at Charlotte.
 If the storm tracks inland into eastern North Carolina, the rain/snow line ranges between Raleigh and Greensboro.